ros-infrastructure/buildfarm_deployment/README.md

 * This is the string contents for the authorized keys for the slaves to push into the repo.
   It should match the `jenkins::private_ssh_key` on the master.
   * `jenkins::private_ssh_key`
-  * The key which authorizes access to push content into the repository or to connect back to the master from a job.
+  * The ssh private key which authorizes access to push content into the repository or to connect back to the master from a job.
+    This will be provisioned as an ssh-credential available via the ssh-agent inside a jenkins jobs.
+    **Note: This value should be kept secret!**
   * `master::ip`
   * The IP address of the master instance.
   * `repo::ip`